-The United States of America is a federal republic of 50 states and a capital district, primarily located in North America.
-It borders Canada to the north and Mexico to the south.
-It also includes Alaska, Hawaii, and several island territories.
-It's a megadiverse nation, ranking as the third-largest country by land area and population, with over 341 million residents.
+The United States of America is a federal republic primarily located in North America, consisting of 50 states and Washington, D.C.
+It borders Canada to the north and Mexico to the south, with Alaska in the northwest and Hawaii in the Pacific Ocean.
+The U.S. also controls island territories in Oceania and the Caribbean.
+It's a megadiverse country, holding the world's third-largest land area and population, with over 341 million residents.

 By 1900, the United States had established itself as a great power.